umee-network/umee/x/uibc/gmp/README.md

 }
 ```

-When user wants to execute leverage supply or supply collateral or liquidate transaction using Axelar GMP , user have to send `Payload=[]byte(Msg)` in `Memo` ,
+When user wants to execute leverage supply, supply collateral or liquidate transaction using Axelar GMP , user have to send `Payload=[]byte(Msg)` in `Memo` ,
 in below example contract change [payload](https://github.com/axelarnetwork/evm-cosmos-gmp-sample/blob/main/native-integration/multi-send/solidity/contracts/MultiSend.sol) feild and version ,for now we are supporting `uint32(2)` version.

 ## Supported Leverage Msgs through Axelar GMP